-To connect SYNC I/O to a Pro Tools|24 MIX or Pro Tools|24 system:
+To connect SYNC I/O to a Pro Tools 24 MIX or Pro Tools 24 system:

-- 1 Make sure all your equipment is powered off (including your computer, SYNC I/O, and all Pro Tools hardware). - 2 Connect one end of the DigiSerial cable to the SYNC I/O Host Serial port (whether using a Macintosh or a Windows computer).

-3 Connect the other end of the cable to the DigiSerial Port on your MIX Core or d24 card.
-(If using an expanded Pro Tools 24 system that includes a MIX Farm card, use the DigiSerial Port on the MIX Farm card.
-See your Expanded Systems Guide for more information.)
+- 1 Make sure power is off on all equipment. - 2 Connect one end of the included serial cable to the SYNC I/O Host Serial port. - 3 Connect the other end of the cable to the DigiSerial Port on your MIX Core card or d24 card.
+(If you are using an expanded Pro Tools|24 system that includes a MIX Farm card, use the DigiSerial Port on the MIX Farm card.
+Refer to the Expanded Systems Guide for details.)